 QUESTION F7

-I want to have multiple satellite points around
+I want to have multiple satellite points around the house

-distrubute the TV from one receiver to all TVs how
+and multiple receivers.
+I also want to distrubute the TV from one receiver to all TVs how

-can this be done.
+can this be done. and -

-There are two parts to this question.
+There are several parts to this question.

 Input

-dish or a quatro LNB dish kit. see dishes with quatro LNBs
+dish or a quatro LNB dish kit. see dishes with quatro LNBs and a 5 input multiswitch

-and a 5 input multiswitch (multiswitches are usually situated in a loft or cupboard or central area.)
+(multiswitches are usually situated in a loft or cupboard or central area.)
+See multiswitches.

-Best to put two outlets in each room as it may be that twin tuner receivers
+using 4 LNB cable - see 4 LNB cable Best to put two outlets in each room as it may be that twin tuner receivers

 (record one channel and watch another) may be needed.
+(These are called twin tuner PVRs) If so use

-If so use the twin wall plates see outlet plates then scroll down to the twin units.
+the twin wall plates see outlet plates then scroll down to the twin units.
+Use twin cable to each room. see Twin cable

 For (e.g.) 6 rooms a 12 output multiswitch would be used.
 Twin cable to each room.
+An aerial can be fed

-Using a wall plate which has a diplexer built in, two satellite points and an aerial point is available.
+into the 5th input of the multiswitch if required.
+Using a wall plate which has a diplexer built in, two

-The UHF Aerial signal is added to the satellite signal by the multiswitch and goes down the
+satellite points and an aerial point is available.
+The UHF aerial signal is added to the satellite signal

-If two or three aerials are required e.g. TV, FM and DAB radio, a 3 way combiner can be fitted on the roof and
+e.g. TV, FM and DAB radio, a 3 way combiner can be fitted on the roof and the one cable from that unit goes

-the one cable from that unit goes into the 5th input of the multiswitch.
-Again the appropriate wall plate is
+into the 5th input of the multiswitch.
+Again the appropriate wall plate is needed to separate them all out

 Standard Sky, Sky+ Sky HD freesat and freesat HDR and other receivers can then be connected